fundakol/pytest-jira-xray/README.rst

 Usage
 -----

-Mark a test with JIRA XRAY test ID
+Mark a test with JIRA XRAY test ID or list of IDs

 .. code-block:: python